KnowledgeCaptureAndDiscovery/somef/docs/output.md

 The following object `types` are currently supported:

-- `Release`: software releases of the current code repository, as available from GitHub.
+- `Release`: software releases of the current code repository, as available from GitHub, GitLab and Codeberg
 - `Programming_language`: Programming language used in the repository.
 - `License`: object representing all the metadata SOMEF extracts from a license.
 - `Agent`: user (typically, a person) or organization responsible for authoring a software release or a paper.